How to get thick, healthy looking hair

 4. Pencil in Pampering

 Once a week–or every two weeks depending on your hair type—pencil in a little “me-time” and reach for a deep-conditioning hair mask.
 Healthy-looking hair is hydrated hair and a hair mask is a great way to replenish moisture.
 During your regular routine use a volumizing conditioner, avoiding the roots and focusing on the mid-length and ends.
 This will ensure you aren’t going to run the risk of weighing down your style.

 While a spritz and spray of dry shampoo is heaven-sent on those in-between days when you’re pressed for time, nothing can replace the real thing.
 To use dry shampoo the right way, you’ll want to only use it for a quick refresh—and no more than two days in a row.
 Over-using dry shampoo can cause a buildup of the product on your scalp and strands causing your locks to look dull and limp.
 For truly full, healthy-looking hair you’ll want to make sure you’re washing and conditioning your hair regularly and not relying on a quick fix.

 6. Consider a Cut

 Have you been rocking the same haircut since middle school?
 It’s probably time for a change.
-Certain haircuts can help to make your hair look fuller including lobs, bobs, and longer lengths without too many layers.
+Certain haircuts can help to make your hair look fuller including lobs, the-many-looks-of-bobs, and longer lengths without too many layers.
 Also, remember to get regular trims, since split ends can travel up your hair and cause breakage and thinner-looking hair.